VI Living Wisdom:

 There is nobody who can speak of spirituality and all these than Irene herself.
 At a young age, she found God on her own, as He unfolded things in Irene’s midst.
 Her age of reason came earlier than any child her age, because she did not see her mother, and found answers to her questions, with the guidance of a loving father and wonderful siblings.
 Her Godliness guided her in everything to live wisdom until this day in her sick bed.
 Her mission to bring anyone to salvation is always there; her wisdom flows as written in the Bible and how she has lived with it.
 She told me of her experiences with God, she believes and feels that God is with her always, I see it and I believe.
 She has no fears except to God as she exclaimed “God does not want to see me cry.”
 She remembers clearly experiences she can’t explain, except the teary eyes from the joy and eternal peace it brings.

 As we search for God who is as wide as the universe, we narrow even our ways to find Him. the way to God?
-Our God is within us whose presence we carry in our soul. as He is our nearest and dearest friend, teacher, coach, partner, and life whisperer. just remembering Him in everything we do until He .
+Our God is within us whose presence we carry in our hearts and soul. as He is our nearest and dearest friend, teacher, coach, partner, and life whisperer. just remembering Him in everything we do until He .
 This is our spirituality or God experience, feeling His Presence and Love through another being among us.
 Our spiritual practice is to relate with God as we go through the experiences of life.
 Just go through its ups and downs with God by our side and God’s wisdom will grow unto us.
 Like a tree that blossoms from a single branch, our life grows from God’s vine. .
 The understanding of Truth that arises by relating with God is not something we can get through study or learning.
 It arises from within us as our mind attunes with God.
 However, there is a false identity within us, the ego-self, .
 It will continuously distract us with petty concerns and void pursuits.
 We must be watchful against our own selves as our greatest enemy.
 But God is kind and merciful, and so at these times of weakness and doubt, God reaches out as we seek for Him.
 He is not with the millions of false gods we value and worship out of fear, but the one true God we worship out of faith.
 I found God once and will stay forever!
-I see it in Irene, how can I be callous? ~ MDS
+I see it in Irene, how can I be callous? ~ Myrna D. Santos

 Before they call it entrepreneurship, we mean business just the same.
 However, we call it now, will be the same idea of making money.
-Some call it an art or luck, “I call it destiny, an adventure with God.
+Some call it an art or luck, “I call it destiny, and spiritual adventure with God.
 Let us see, will I still make money the second time around?
 I have no doubts, I still have God!”
 One important element of entrepreneurship is a clear vision and understanding of what you want.
 Praying over your plans, consulting God for wisdom and guidance “panata” follows.
 Making a million at that time post war, is a commonsense genius of practicality, hard work and of great challenge.
 When she started her own business from nothing but faith in God, she tells us how she did it in the simplest, most naturally generic, free flowing common-sense genius and creativity to make money and wealth.
 Terminologies will vary from the present time of technology and evolving rules of the twenty first century’s culture, but the bottom line remain the same principles and theories of everything.
-If today, entrepreneurs will say, “How to Make Money” or “How to Become Millionaires” Irene will say, “Making a Million One More Time.” ~MDS
+If today, entrepreneurs will say, “How to Make Money” or “How to Become Millionaires” Irene will say, “Making a Million One More Time.”

 At my age, in my good days, I am still thinking of earning, no longer for me but to the cause of the aging seniors.
 In my association with the Philippine Community Center Services for Aging (PCCSA), I believe that we can make a difference in the lives of the seniors whose plights I was in, until God sent my caregivers to me.
 It may not be late for me to see, but I trust the association to deliver these services and mission.
 Through this book as a labor of love from the community, will rise a building, a housing for the aging and the homeless.
 It is not an attempt to recreate the idea, but to make a difference in the lives of entrepreneurs, to use the same style and principles and make millions.
 May the experiences I had, inspire them.
-May they get ideas on how to create industries as big as a Poultry Farm, or as small as the “turo-turo”.
+May they get ideas on how to create industries as big as a Poultry Farm, or as small as the “turo-turo carinderia”.
 I did it all with fun, with God looking from above.
 It can be done again.
-There is no magic but faith and will.
+There is no magic but faith, will and industry.

 ~Irene Moraga Lumbrera

 In the book written by a nurse, Annette Tersigni, “How to become the richest woman in Babylon”, any woman who is limited in her skills and capacity to do any business, can do, and succeed by getting the orchestra of the best team to provide these skills and capacities, utilize proven strategies to do any business.
 With Irene, she worked in this principle; when she went into the cow business, she took partnership with the man who has special ability to assess which cow will be good and potentially gain weight in few weeks for a better price.
 With her fishing business, she took the captain of the boat to manage the ship and recruited the best fishermen and earned million in a single trip.
 She studied the basics of her business and employed the help of people she trained.
-How can/did she manage her enterprise without these people as her very important resource and manpower?
+How can or did she manage her enterprise without these people as her very important resource and manpower?
 How did she own her farm without mentorship from the top of the line, Dr. Leviste, the right connections to the bank and capital?
 In whatever business she did, leadership and management were superb.
 Her virtues of patience and persistence coupled with her good judgement.
 She was always in the company of good men.
 God was always her guide to her North Star. ~Myrna D. Santos

 Leadership and Management Her Style: